How do I prepare my device for sale?

 • FaceTime

-• "Where is?"
-(Activation lock disabled)
+• "Find My" (Activation Lock disabled)

-2. Delete all data on the Mac
+2. Erase all data on the Mac

 a) Macs with Apple Silicon (M1–M6) or T2 chip (Intel 2018+)